Cvaniak/Consistent/README.md

 ## Newest update

+I run `extract_comments.py` and `join_comments.py` one after another on different Python source files to find edge cases.
+If the source file is not same after two scripts it means that there might be edge case.

+So far I found edge case releated two variables defined in global space, which are under the `module` parent.

+## 26.04.2024

 Another day without progress, I do not have idea how to solve problem of many edge cases.

 ## 25.04.2024